yadisnel/go-mesh/README.md

 ## Getting Started

-To make use of Go Mesh
+To make use of go-ms

 ```golang
 import "github.com/micro/go-micro/v2"